-Principles and Recommendations dations Compliance by the Company d "senior executive" for ourposes); or employ Gende most re Indicate ntity is a "relevant ver" under the Workplace r Equality Act, the entity's ecent "Gender Equality ors", as defined in and led under the Act.
-Reco mmendation 1.6 The Company complies with this recommendation.
-A liste ed entity should: process for periodically Clause 8 of the Board Charter provides that the Board (with guidance from the PRC) will regularly carry out a formal review of its performance, its committees and each director.
-(4) (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and The Board will disclose in relation to each reporting period whether a performance evaluation was undertaken in the reporting period in accordance with that process. (b) • A performance evaluation of the Board, Committees and individual directors (Review) was undertaken during the reporting period ended 30 June 2023.
-The Review process was conducted by the Board Chair in Q4 2023 and involved completion of a written questionnaire by Directors and select Senior Management who interact with the Board, and discussions with each individual Director on their performance, and the performance of the Board and its Committees.
-The results of, and key observations from, the Review were discussed by the Board.
+Princ iples and Reco ommendations Compliance by the Company how the entity has defined "senior executive" for these purposes); or if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under the Act.
+Reco mmendation 1. .6 The Company complies with this recommendation. ed entity should: Clause 8 of the Board Charter provides that the Board (with guidance from the PRC) regularly carries out a review of its performance, its committees and each director. (a) (a) have and disclose a process for periodically evaluating the performance of the board, its committees and The Board discloses in relation to each reporting period whether a performance evaluation was undertaken in the reporting period in accordance with that process. (b) whether a per been undertak ctors; and ach reporting period, formance evaluation has sen in accordance with that g or in respect of that A performance evaluation of the Board, Committees and individual directors (Review) was undertaken during the reporting period ended 30 June 2024.
+The Review process was conducted by the Board Chair in Q4 2024 and involved discussions with each individual director on their performance, and the performance of the Board and its Committees.
+The key observations from the Review and areas of future focus were discussed by the Board.
 The Chair's performance was discussed by the Board with the Chair.
-The Board and Committees were found to be operating effectively, with a small number of areas identified for further focus, which have since been actioned.
-Reco mmendation 1.7 The Company complies with this recommendation.
-A liste A listed entity should: Clause 8 of the Board Charter provides that the Board (with guidance from the PRC) will regularly carry out a formal review (a) process for evaluating the nior executives at least period; and of the performance of the CEO and other Senior Management against guidelines approved by the Board.
-Clause 8 notes that each year the Board will confirm that this review has taken place.
-A performance evaluation of the CEO and other Senior Management was undertaken in respect of the reporting period (b) · ended 30 June 2023 in accordance with Board and Company processes and requirements.
+The Board and Committees were found to be operating effectively.
+Reco Recommendation 1.7 The Company complies with this recommendation.
+A liste A listed entity should: Pursuant to clause 8 of the Board Charter the Board (with guidance from the PRC) regularly carries out a formal review of the (a) evaluating the executives at leading period; and lose a process for performance of its senior least once every reporting performance of the CEO and other senior management against guidelines approved by the Board.
+Clause 8 notes that each year the Board confirms that this review has taken place.
+A performance evaluation of the CEO and other senior management was undertaken in respect of the reporting period ended 30 June 2024 in accordance with Board and Company processes and requirements. (b) ach reporting period, formance evaluation has